 In September, President Muhammadu Buhari sent a new PIB to the bicameral National Assembly for consideration by the Senate and the House of Representatives.
 After several months of scutiny, the bill passed on 1 July, a relatively quick process which avoided a protracted clause-by-clause negotiation.
 The Senate house speaker had previously emphasised that it would not “sacrifice thoroughness at the altar of speed,” leading some to expect another lengthy process.

 The new bill could offer a radical departure from past norms.
 The bill plans for the selling of shares in a reformed NNPC, the replacement of regulatory bodies, and the reduction and streamlining of royalties.

 “It would play a vital role in addressing the inefficiencies plaguing the NNPC, from slow approval for oil projects to budget shortfalls that hinder its ability to pursue public-private partnerships.
-What’s more, the bill would create a supportive environment for both IOCs and indigenous petroleum companies, help protect the environment and the interests of host communities, support economic diversification in Nigeria, and critically important, promote transparency in Nigeria’s administration of petroleum resources,” writes NJ Ayuk, executive chairman of the African Energy Chamber.
+What’s more, the bill would create a supportive environment for both IOCs and indigenous petroleum companies, help protect the environment and the interests of host communities, support economic diversification in Nigeria, and critically important, promote transparency in Nigeria’s administration of petroleum resources,” wrote NJ Ayuk, executive chairman of the African Energy Chamber, in October.

 What does the passage of the bill mean for Buhari?

 Given the PIB’s tangled history, passage of the long-awaited bill represents a significant political victory for the president and sends a strong message to international investors.
 With the oil price recovering to $74 a barrel in July from lows of around $35 last year as the world economy adapts to the Covid-19 pandemic, the government hopes that the new bill will help to capture more of the country’s oil revenues and boost a limited federal budget.